Rnvr123/DWM-PROJECT/DWM PROJ.md

 #### Dimensionality Reduction and PCA

-Since in the UCI dataset there are too many features to keep track of , Dimensionality reduction is used to reduce the number of features yet still keep much of the information from these variables.

-Principal component analysis (PCA) is one of the most commonly used methods of dimensionality reduction, and extracts the features with the largest variance.
-What PCA essentially does is the following:
-- The first step of PCA is to decorrelate your data and this corresponds to a linear transformation of the vector space your data lie in;
-- The second step is the actual dimension reduction; what is really happening is that your decorrelation step (the first step above) transforms the features into new and uncorrelated features; this second step then chooses the features that contain most of the information about the data.

 Let's have a look into the variables that we currently have, and apply PCA to them.
 As you can see, we will be using only the numerical variables (i.e. we will exclude the first two, `ID` and `Diagnosis`):